 From the work of Esteves and colleagues, you can follow several recommendations.
 First of all, try to get specialized individuals, hopefully already qualified as hackers, to join your staff or work as outsiders, who, apart from evaluating your systems, help instruct other of your employees from an offensive standpoint.
 For instance, some organizations have invited hackers to penetrate their software and discover flaws for rewards and recognition (bug bounties).
 Moreover, for a long time now, some black-hat hackers have begun to switch sides.
 They have been sought out and hired to work ethically, even in companies on which they directed attacks.

-and go over your systems and their weaknesses with a fine-tooth comb.
+over your systems and their weaknesses with a fine-tooth comb.
+Take care

-and the techniques malicious hackers might use to deceive them.
+techniques malicious hackers might use to deceive them.
+Conduct

 If you want to start immersing yourself in the ideas and ways of thinking of hackers or broaden your spectrum in this regard, I invite you to take a look at our posts (1.0, 2.0, 3.0, 4.0, 5.0) based on the Tribe of Hackers Red Team book by Carey and Jin (2019).